caiettia/Thesis-Project/project2/README.md

 | Elastic Net       | $3,421.45 | 0.01       | 0.95        |
 | Square-root Lasso | $3,483.33 | 0.96       | N/A         |

+From the above data outputs, we see that after hyper parameter tuning, Ridge regularization appears to minimize the error of regression the most among the various regularization techniques.

 ## Forest Fires Data set
 First, we can look at the Forest Fires Data set.
 This data set is composed of various climate-related indices as well as meteorological data such as temperature, humidity, wind, and rain which are all utilized as features to predict the area burned by a given fire.
 To understand how these variables are correlated, we